bptlab/processeditor/docs/PCM.md

 * Sequence Flow
 * Data Flow

-All this elements are offered by the model type PCM Fragment.
+All these elements are offered by the model type PCM Fragment.

 ### Marking a Task as Global

-PCM allows to use the same task in more than one fragment.
+PCM allows using the same task in more than one fragment.
 To do so

 1. model the Task (in one scenario)
 2. Save the model to the repository